34 Best Sitcoms of All Time That Are Still Funny Today

 All in the Family features one of the most famous sitcom moments ever, when special guest star Sammy Davis Jr., playing himself, appeared on the show as a passenger in a cab driven by Archie.
 When he visits Archie’s house to retrieve a briefcase he left behind, he overhears Archie making disparaging, racist remarks and asks Archie to take a photo with him.
 As the camera flashes, Davis plants a kiss on Archie’s cheek, resulting in audience laughter that went on for so long, it had to be cut for time.

 Famous catchphrase: “That’s what she said.”

 The Office centers around Dunder Mifflin, a paper company run by regional manager Michael Scott (Steve Carell), who likes to think he’s the world’s best boss.
-In reality, he’s tone deaf, inept, and not as cool as he thinks.
+In reality, he’s tone deaf, inept and not as cool as he thinks.
 It was a career-making role for Carell, and it’s almost impossible to believe Michael was almost played by actor Paul Giamatti.
 The Office‘s straight-to-camera interview style gave the show a documentary feel, not unlike some of the best reality TV shows, and certainly adds a “breaking the fourth wall” feel.
 But it was the relationships—between Michael and Dwight Schrute, between will-they-or-won’t-they couple Jim and Pam, and between everyone else at the office—that will long be remembered.
-Well, that stuff and the “that’s what she said” jokes.
+Well, all that and the “that’s what she said” jokes.